SEMNAV: Enhancing Visual Semantic Navigation in Robotics through Semantic Segmentation: Introduction

-Visual Semantic Navigation (VSN) has emerged as an alternative paradigm that leverages advances in machine learning and the availability of large-scale data.
-VSN models are essentially learning-based navigation approaches that apply end-to-end methods to directly map sensory visual inputs to actions that control the robot (e.g. \cite{ramrakhya2022,yadav2022, chaplot2020,chang2020,wijmans2020,Liu2022,YokoyamaHM3DOVONAD,ye2021,yang2018,Guo2024,Zhao2023}).
-VSN approaches, instead of planning a geometric route over a map, learn navigation policies that enable robots to explore unknown environments while following semantically meaningful instructions, such as ``Move towards a chair'' or ``Find a bedroom''.
+VSN approaches, instead of planning a geometric route over a map, e.g. \cite{werby2024hierarchical,Cai2023DGMemLV,Gu2023ConceptGraphsO3}, directly learn navigation policies that enable robots to explore unknown environments while following semantically meaningful instructions, such as ``Move towards a chair'' or ``Find a bedroom''.
 This particular problem is known as the Object Navigation (\objnav) problem~\cite{habitatchallenge2023}, where an agent must navigate, in an unknown scenario, so without any map, toward an instance of a given object category using mainly visual information.
-All these VSN \objnav systems are trained and evaluated in complex simulation platforms, such as Habitat~\cite{NEURIPS2021_021bbc7e, habitatchallenge2023}, AI2-THOR~\cite{Kolve2017AI2THORAI} or ProcTHOR~\cite{procthor}, where the agents learn to navigate in interactive 3D environments and complex physics-enabled scenarios.
+All these VSN \objnav systems are trained and evaluated in complex simulation platforms, such as Habitat~ \cite{NEURIPS2021_021bbc7e, habitatchallenge2023}, RoboTHOR~\cite{robothor} or ProcTHOR~\cite{procthor}, where the agents learn to navigate in interactive 3D environments and complex physics-enabled scenarios.
 AI2-THOR and ProcTHOR enable interaction with realistic virtual 3D environments generated through computer graphics.
 Habitat, on the other hand, allows agents to interact with 3D models corresponding to real-world 3D scans of scenes and houses, such as those included in the HM3D datasets~\cite{Ramakrishnan2021HabitatMatterport3D,yadav2022habitat}.
+VSN-based approaches have practical real-world applications, such as the development of assistive robots capable of retrieving objects and providing support to individuals in need.
+These models operate in a plug-and-play manner, enabling autonomous and intelligent exploration of the environment without requiring prior map construction~\cite{savva2019habitat}.
+Furthermore, VSN systems can be used for autonomous exploration of unseen or partially known environments, facilitating tasks such as search and rescue, environment monitoring, and efficient scene understanding in dynamic or unstructured spaces.